kevinstarlabs/KXJsonUI_ios/README.md

 [![Pod Platform](http://img.shields.io/cocoapods/p/KXJsonUI.svg?style=flat)](http://cocoadocs.org/docsets/KXJsonUI)
 [![Pod License](http://img.shields.io/cocoapods/l/KXJsonUI.svg?style=flat)](http://opensource.org/licenses/MIT)

 KXJsonUI is a JSON layout framework for iOS, which enables you contstruct your user interfaces using JSON files.
 You can build your UI without using interface builder.
 KXJsonUI utilizes the similar concepts from Android layout managment.
-With this framework, all UI layout can be manipulated using
+With this framework, all UI layout can be arranged using
-`KXLinearLayout` and `KXRelativeLayout` classes.
+**KXLinearLayout** and **KXRelativeLayout** classes.

 # Features
 - Create and manage UIViews using JSON text files